the-florist/wordle/README.md

 rank words for their "generality", i.e. the likelyhood that the letters appearing in the word will appear in that place in a randomly generated word.
 This word is then given as the best option to start with.

+IMPORTANT: This function ranks words based on how common their individual letters are, *not* how common the word itself is.
+I don't currently have the data to add this feature but I suspect it would improve the accuracy of the ranking algorithm significantly.